dawsers/hyprscroller/README.md

 cycle through when resizing the width of a column in *row* mode.
 It is a string of any number of values chosen among: *oneeighth, onesixth, onefourth, onethird, threeeighths, onehalf, fiveeighths, twothirds, threequarters, fivesixths, seveneighths, one*.
-The default value is: *onehalf twothirds onethird*.
+The default value is: *onethird onehalf twothirds one*.

 ### `window_heights`